hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

    scancel 20_[1-3]
    scancel 20_4 20_6

-The first command would kill jobs 1, 2 and 3 in the job array with job id 20, the second command would kill jobs 4 and 6 of that job array.
+The first command would kill jobs 1, 2 and 3 in the job array with jobid 20, the second command would kill jobs 4 and 6 of that job array.